quicwg/base-drafts/draft-ietf-quic-recovery.md

 and because it is possible that an increase in path delay resulted in persistent congestion being incorrectly declared.

-Endpoints MAY set the min_rtt to the newest RTT sample at other times in the connection, such as when traffic volume is low, to refresh the value.
+Endpoints MAY re-establish the min_rtt at other times in the connection, such as when traffic volume is low and an acknowledgement is received with a low acknowledgement delay.
 Implementations should be careful not to refresh this value too frequently, since the actual minimum RTT of the path may not be frequently observable.

 ## Estimating smoothed_rtt and rttvar {#smoothed-rtt}